Swinton Lions: Early years

-The club was formed in 1866 when members of Swinton Cricket Club decided to take up "football" in the winter to keep fit.
+The club was formed in 1866 when members of Swinton Cricket Club decided to take up Rugby football in the winter to keep fit.
 Other than an annual challenge against the local Lancashire Rifle Volunteers from 1869, the only games played were amongst the club's own membership.

-In 1871, they joined the Rugby Football Union as "Swinton and Pendlebury F.C.", playing their first game at Burying Lane against Eccles Standard.
+In 1871, they joined the Rugby Football Union as Swinton and Pendlebury F.C., playing their first game at Burying Lane against Eccles Standard.
 The team quickly became virtually unbeatable in the Manchester area and beyond.
 This rise in stature was surprising because Swinton and Pendlebury was a tiny colliery village with a few cotton mills, but it had a large number of local junior teams from which the club drew its talent.

 In 1873, they moved from Burying Lane (Station Road from circa 1889) to a ground known as Stoneacre, and used the nearby White Lion public house as changing rooms.
 They have been known as the Lions ever since.

 Having gone three years undefeated in the mid-1870s, the Lions gradually sought a tougher fixture list.
 In 1878, the club ventured into Yorkshire, and was soon travelling throughout England taking on opponents including Oxford University.
 Such was the Lions' success that by the mid-1880s Swinton had become recognised as a national force and were considered the strongest team in Lancashire.
 The first rugby match under floodlights took place in Salford, between Broughton and Swinton on 22 October 1878.

 In 1886, they moved to Chorley Road.
 The new ground could accommodate much larger crowds and the staging of County matches added to Swinton's growing reputation.
 The Lions produced several England internationals and dozens more who gained representative recognition wearing the red rose of Lancashire.

 They were initially reluctant to join the new Northern Union, but did so on 2 June 1896 due to the fact that the majority of other teams in the area had done so, causing financial hardship to the club.
 The Northern Union was then split into two county leagues, Lancashire and Yorkshire.

 In 1900, led by Jim Valentine, they won the Rugby League Challenge Cup defeating Salford at Fallowfield, Manchester.

 On Saturday 8 September 1906, Swinton hosted a Pontefract team who arrived with only 12 players.
 The Lions scored 18 tries in a club record 76–4 victory.
 This record would stand for ninety years but three months later when the Lions visited Pontefract they lost 5–0.

-The period leading up to the Great War was not particularly auspicious for the Lions.
+The period leading up to World War I was not particularly auspicious for the Lions.
 Financial crisis followed financial crisis and only the sale of the main stand saved the club from closure during 1917.
 The war took the lives of 13 Swinton players, but back home the Lions played on throughout in a desperate attempt to stay afloat.